To lose weight, you need to eat fewer calories than you burn. However, reducing the amount of food you eat to cut calories can be difficult.

-In fact, one study found that eating soup before a main meal could reduce the total amount of calories you eat by as much as 20% (27).
+In fact, one study observed that eating soup before a main meal could reduce the total number of calories you eat by as much as 20% (

 If you’re prone to eating in a rush, try putting your knife and fork down between mouthfuls or counting the number of times you chew your food.

-Sometimes even healthy, low-calorie meal choices such as salads can be deceptively high in calories.
+Sometimes even healthy, low-calorie meals like salads can be deceptively high in calories.

 This is especially true when a salad comes with a large amount of high-calorie dressing poured over it.

-If you like a dressing on your salad, order it on the side so you can control the amount you're using.
+If you like a dressing on your salad, order it on the side so you can control how much you’re using.

-This is one problem people face at "all-you-can-eat" buffets, where it is easy to eat far more than you intended.
+This is one problem people face at all-you-can-eat buffets, at which it’s easy to eat far more than you intended.

-The environment plays a huge role in how much people eat from day to day.
+Your environment plays a huge role in how much you eat from day to day.

-In fact, one recent review found people who were distracted while eating consumed 30% more snacks than those who were mindful about their meal (31).
+In fact, one recent review found that people who were distracted while eating consumed 30% more snacks than those who were mindful about their meal (

-Unhealthy distractions while you're eating include watching TV, reading a book, using your mobile phone or sitting at your computer.
+Unhealthy distractions include watching TV, reading a book, using your mobile phone, or sitting at your computer while eating.